ready4-dev/ready4fun/README.md

-ready4fun is a collection of functions for authoring and documenting code libraries of functions for use in modular, open-source mental health simulations.
+ready4fun is a collection of functions for authoring and documenting code libraries of functions for use in modular, open-source mental health systems models.
 The current version of this software is a development release, which you should only trial if you feel confident you understand what it does and have created a sandpit area in which you can safely undertake testing.
 If you have any